 Welcome to the Department of Computer Science and Engineering in the College of Engineering at the University of South Florida.
-Our Department offers the BS and MS in Computer Science, Computer Engineering, and Information Technology, and the PhD in Computer Science and Engineering.
+Our Department offers the Bachelor of Science in Computer Science, Computer Engineering, Information Technology, and Cybersecurity, the Master's in Computer Science, Computer Engineering, and Information Technology, and the PhD in Computer Science and Engineering.

 Our Department is a nationally top-ranked department with outstanding faculty and successful graduates.
 Our graduates are in high demand in the Tampa Bay area and throughout the state and nation.
 Our Department has a strong focus on research and recruitment of students from underrepresented population.
 Our Department is ranked in the top one-third of all Computer Science programs by the NRC Research Quality metric in the 2010 data-based assessment of research-doctorate programs.
 Additional rankings from ASEE include:

 - Top 40 for awarding bachelor degrees for Computer Science

 - Top 50 for awarding bachelor degrees for Computer Engineering

 - Top 10 for percentage of doctoral degrees awarded to women

 A great department is built on great faculty.
 Our Department has 25 tenure-stream faculty and 10 full-time instructors.
 Our faculty includes IEEE, AAAS, IAPR, and AIMBE Fellows, 10 NSF CAREER award recipients, and one Distinguished University Professor.
 Our faculty values research, teaching, and service.
 Multiple faculty members have been awarded Outstanding Undergraduate Teaching awards from the University.
 Our faculty members are very involved with service to professional societies (such as IEEE-CS and ACM) and to the community.